Snodgrass Slough Trail & Cosumnes River Preserve - Jan. '26

 return to index

 On Friday, January 2nd, eleven of us met for coffee at Rescate in Elk Grove (at I-5.), afterwards driving 15 miles south to Walnut Grove, for a walk on the Snodgrass Slough levees.
 Our first walk here was a year ago.
-(I'm ignoring the AllTrails name of Meadows Slough for this walk.)

-For the hikers it was a lucky break, having enough time for two walks in one day, between storm systems.
+For the hikers it was a lucky break, having enough time for two walks in one day, in between storm systems.

 note - on a pc or laptop you can zoom into any part of a photo, but alas, not on a smartphone.